 When their Narrative is unsuccessful most people develop inner speech narratives that regret this lack of success.
 Inner speech can switch to anxiety mode and create distress.
 For most people the Narrative can be tweaked and social approval acquired once more.

 It is important to realise that almost no-one really understands why they are doing what they are doing or what they should be doing.
 What people who develop Narratives to be acceptable to others achieve is a power structure called "society".
 The personal Narrative is heavily controlled by the dominant narrative of this society.
 In Britain the dominant narrative was that of the Church of England but is now a synthesis of empty mass media tropes.

 The connection of humanity to information processing machines such as computers and smartphones is a disaster.
 Information processing is almost entirely about the Narrative.
 After years of connection to machines it is very difficult for people to reclaim their real being.
 The whole of their Experience is in danger of being dimmed by inner speech.

-By convention that we regard our minds as being that part of Experience that is not caused by sensations.
+By convention we regard our minds as being that part of Experience that is not caused by sensations.
 The convention is useful because it highlights the way that events in the mind can replace sensation in Experience.
 The moment we start thinking or imagining our sensations are blunted.
 Our imaginings such as inner speech or pictures and dreams can deaden or even replace sensation.
 The mind co-opts the space and time of sensory Experience for its own purposes.
-This means that there could be a down side to some modes of thought.
+This means that there could be a down side to some modes of thought, especially inner speech.